Successful alcohol, drug recovery hampered by discrimination

 Clinical training is based at four sites:

-Core training includes an overview of the field of addiction psychiatry with an emphasis on identification, assessment, diagnosis and successful treatment.
+Core training includes an overview of the field of addiction psychiatry, with an emphasis on identification, screening, assessment, diagnosis, and evidence-based treatment.
 Training is provided in individual, group and family therapy using a variety of techniques, including:

 Training is provided across the spectrum of levels of clinical care including:

-Fellows are exposed to a range of twelve-step and other mutual-help programs and learn about integrating these treatment modalities into the overall program for individual patients.
-Fellows receive exposure to a diverse urban and suburban population from diverse socioeconomic and cultural backgrounds and see patients with a range of substance use disorders, as well as co-occurring psychiatric and medical disorders.
+Fellows are exposed to a range of twelve-step and other mutual-help programs and learn about integrating these peer support programs into the overall treatment program for individual patients.
+Fellows receive exposure to a heterogeneous urban and suburban population from diverse socioeconomic, racial, ethnic, and cultural backgrounds; they see patients with a range of substance use disorders, as well as co-occurring psychiatric and medical disorders.
 Specialized populations (e.g., law enforcement officers and other first responders, physicians and other health care personnel) are also seen.
-Fellows learn to work in a team model with other professionals including counselors, social workers, nurses, psychologists and physicians from a variety of specialties.
+Fellows learn to work in a team model with other professionals, including counselors, social workers, nurses, psychologists, and physicians from a variety of specialties.

-This seminar takes place weekly and is in tutorial style.
-The seminar covers core topics in addiction psychiatry specified in a curriculum outlined by the American Psychiatric Association Textbook of Substance Abuse Treatment (Galanter M, Kleber HD, Eds.
-APPI Press, Inc., 2008, 4th Edition).
-Each fellow is provided with this textbook and asked to prepare the chapters from the text assigned to the weekly seminars.
-Seminar leaders also assign additional readings as appropriate to their topics.
-Faculty conducting the seminars include leading clinicians, educators, and researchers across Harvard Medical School’s teaching hospitals as well as faculty from other institutions such as Boston University and Brandeis University.
+Weekly seminars, which take place in tutorial style, cover core topics in addiction psychiatry.
+Seminar leaders assign additional readings as appropriate to their topics.
+Faculty conducting the seminars include leading clinicians, educators and researchers across Harvard Medical School’s teaching hospitals as well as faculty from other institutions such as Boston University and Brandeis University.

-Individual Supervision is, for many trainees, the most important and powerful component of their fellowship.
-It is individualized, personal, immediate and clinically-based.
-Optimally it is a forum to discuss all clinically relevant material with someone who has been around the block a few times.
+Individual supervision is, for many trainees, the most important and powerful component of their fellowship.
+It is individualized, personal, immediate and clinically based.
+Optimally, it is a forum to discuss all clinically relevant material with highly experienced and expert clinicians.

-Rotation-based clinical rounds provide rotation-based opportunities to discuss clinical cases and receive peer supervision.
-These rounds take place in a number of locations:
+Rotation-based clinical rounds provide rotation-based opportunities to discuss clinical cases and receive supervision.

-Clinical rounds covers topics in addiction treatment and promote effective treatment resource utilization through quality assurance and utilization review.
+Clinical rounds cover topics in addiction treatment and promote effective treatment.

 Nationally and internationally known speakers are invited for formal presentations to the hospital community.
 These rounds are an excellent opportunity to meet and hear from some of the most well-known individuals in the field.
-While most of the presentations are oriented to General Psychiatry, addiction psychiatry topics are generally included in the course of the year.
+While most of the presentations are oriented to general psychiatry, addiction psychiatry topics are included in the course of the year.

 A variety of other educational opportunities are available.
-The Partners Graduate Medical Education Office sponsors seminars and retreats during the year.
-In Addiction, most fellows will attend the American Academy of Addiction Psychiatry annual meeting in December.
-The Cambridge Hospital/Harvard Medical School continuing medical education office sponsors a two-day conference on Addiction Psychiatry in March each year and this provides another opportunity for learning in the field as well.
+The Mass General Brigham Graduate Medical Education Office sponsors seminars and retreats during the year.
+Fellows attend the American Academy of Addiction Psychiatry annual meeting in December, paid for by the fellowship.
+The McLean Hospital/Harvard Medical School Continuing Medical Education office sponsors a two-day conference on Addiction in May each year featuring international experts in the field; this provides another opportunity for high-quality education.

 Roger D. Weiss, MD

-Chief, Division of Alcohol and Drug Abuse, McLean Hospital
+Chief, Division of Alcohol, Drugs, and Addiction, McLean Hospital

 Professor of Psychiatry, Harvard Medical School